1monalisa1/01-FinTech-Case-Study/README.md

 			* Klarna allows customers “to skip paying for an item upfront, and just entering an e-mail and delivery addresses.
 Klarna analyzes a person’s online credit history and browsing behavior to determine if they are creditworthy (Forbes).”
 			* Klarna uses the customer’s address and email address to run a soft credit check paired with their Klarna shopping history and cell phone location data to assess risk when determining if they are eligible for BNPL on the transaction (Finder.com).

+* *Growth & Expansion*
+	* 2007 • Expanded to Norway, Finland & Denmark
+	* 2010 • Expanded to Germany & the Netherlands
+	* 2011 • Acquired Israeli company Analyzd, which led to expansion within Israel
+	* 2012 • Expanded to Austria
+	* 2013 • Merged with German SOFORT AG after Klarna acquired SOFORT Banking and became Klarna Group
+	* 2015 • Expanded to the United States
+	* 2015 • Acquired Cookies App, a German-based money transfer app
+	* 2017 • Expanded to the United Kingdom and acquired BillPay, a European payment solutions provider
+	* 2018 • Acquired ShopCo Technologies, a US universal cart browser extension parent company, and Close Brothers, a UK omnichannel retail finance provider with active merchants
+	* 2019 • Partnered with PayBright, a Canadian point-of-sale financing company, and expanded within Canada
+	* 2020 • Expanded to Australia, Belgium & Spain.
+Acquired Spring Marketplace, retail marketing company, and Moneymour, an Italian provider of point of sale loans, which also lead to expansion within Italy (Crowdfund Insider, Crunchbase & Klarma).

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**

 * Key Partnerships**